Comparing causal parameters with many treatments and positivity violations: Identification and estimation

-Next, we describe the bias term itself, in \eqref{eq:dr-est-error-1}.
-It consists of five pieces.
+Next, we describe the bias term itself, in \eqref{eq:dr-est-smooth-trim}.
+It consists of three pieces.
 The first summand arises from estimating $\psi_a$ if the interventional propensity scores $q_a(A=b \mid X)$ were known, and is the canonical product of errors in estimating the nuisance functions.
 It could be upper bounded by a product of root-mean-squared-errors using H\"{o}lder's inequality and the Cauchy-Schwartz inequality, supposing $\left| \frac{\widehat q_a(A=b \mid X)}{\widehat \pi_b(X)} \right|$ were uniformly bounded for all $b \in \{1, \dots, d\}$.
 We leave it as it is to highlight how different interventions could affect the error bound through $\widehat q_a(A=b \mid X)$.
-The second summand is the product of residuals in estimating $q_a(A=b \mid X)$ and $\mu_b(X)$, while the third summand is the product of residuals in estimating the two pieces of $q_a(A=b \mid X)$: $\rho_a(A=b \mid X)$ and $S(X \in C_X)$.
-The fourth summand arises from estimating $\rho_a(A=b \mid X)$ with a doubly robust-style estimator and the final summand arises from estimating $S(X \in C_X)$ with a doubly robust-style estimator.
-The next results examines how the bias can simplify under certain conditions.
+The second summand is the product of residuals in estimating $q_a(A=b \mid X)$ and $\mu_b(X)$, while the third summand is the product of residuals that arises from the debiased estimator of $S(X \in C_X)$ within $q_a(A=b \mid X)$.
+This third term shows a strong dependence on estimating the propensity scores.
+This is because estimating $S(X \in C_X)$ and its EIF involves estimating all the propensity scores simultaneously.
+Therefore, the double sum over $b$ and $c$ arises, as does an outer factor of $d$.
+This is important because it shows how estimating these parameters depends on the dimension of the treatment: as the number of possible treatments increases, the bias convergence rate slows.